getgauge/docs.gauge.org/howto/ci_cd/gocd.rst

 Setup
 -----

--  `Setup a new pipeline on Go <https://docs.gocd.io/current/configuration/quick_pipeline_setup.html>`__
+-  `Setup a new pipeline on GoCD <https://docs.gocd.org/current/configuration/quick_pipeline_setup.html>`__

    .. image:: images/Gauge_Pipeline.png
--  `Download <http://getgauge.io/get-started/index.html>`__ and Install Gauge on the Go Agents
+-  `Download <http://getgauge.io/get-started/index.html>`__ and Install Gauge on the GoCD Agents
--  Install the required gauge :ref:`language plugin <plugins-installation>` on the Go agents.
+-  Install the required gauge :ref:`language plugin <plugins-installation>` on the GoCD agents.

 Tips on Installation
 --------------------

 -  Gauge is installed system wide by default and not user wide.
 However, plugins are installed per user.
-So plugins should be installed via user account with which the Go agent executes.
+So plugins should be installed via user account with which the GoCD agent executes.
 Refer default install location of Gauge and its plugins
    `here <https://docs.getgauge.io/troubleshooting.html#gauge-installation>`__.

--  Alternately, you can set `custom location for plugins <https://docs.getgauge.io/troubleshooting.html#custom-plugin-install-location>`__ so that its accessible to Go agent running as a different user.
+-  Alternately, you can set `custom location for plugins <https://docs.getgauge.io/troubleshooting.html#custom-plugin-install-location>`__ so that its accessible to GoCD agent running as a different user.

 Create execution task
 ---------------------